-"The tragedy is that the politicians who have operated the system have had neither the will nor the vision to work together to enable Canadians to realize the full benefits of this system....There has been no coherent or intelligent plan guiding the evolution of this trial court system....The dual system of trial courts that evolved in Canada has not been based on the logic of federalism."
+"The tragedy is that the politicians who have operated the system have had neither the will nor the vision to work together to enable Canadians to realize the full benefits of this system . . .
+There has been no coherent or intelligent plan guiding the evolution of this trial court system . . .
+The dual system of trial courts that evolved in Canada has not been based on the logic of federalism."

-An integrated judicial system is an important mechanism in shoring up national standards in a federal system.26 It also strengthens the country by protecting provincial and local political units and enabling them to function within a context of the broader political community.27 Russell questions the constitutionality of the status quo because it fails to live up to its potential.
-He notes that continuing such a dualistic system has "very bad practical implications for litigants and tax-payers [and] is a barrier to the efficient deployment of physical and human resources and to the coherent management of the trial court system."
-28
+An integrated judicial system is an important mechanism in shoring up national standards in a federal system.
+It also strengthens the country by protecting provincial and local political units and enabling them to function within a context of the broader political community.
+Russell questions the constitutionality of the status quo because it fails to live up to its potential.
+He notes that continuing such a dualistic system has "very bad"